 A novel coronavirus (CoV) is a new strain of coronavirus that has not been previously identified in humans.
-The disease caused by the new, or "novel" coronavirus, COVID-19, had not previously been detected before the outbreak was reported in Wuhan, China in December 2019.
+The new, or "novel" coronavirus, now called COVID-19, had not previously been detected before the outbreak was reported in Wuhan, China in December 2019.